google/WebFundamentals/src/content/en/updates/2013/11/The-Yeoman-Monthly-Digest-1.md

 * [AngularJS generator v0.5.0/v0.5.1 out](https://github.com/yeoman/generator-angular/blob/master/CHANGELOG.md with bugfixes, better livereloading, automatically wire up selected Angular modules) <span class="external-domain">[github.com/yeoman]</span>
 * [Another Yeoman generator for Backbone and RequireJS](https://github.com/reintroducing/generator-bbr) <span class="external-domain">[github.com/reintroducing]</span>

-If there are Yeoman resources you would like to suggest for the next issue, please feel free to suggest them to [@yeoman](http://twitter.com/yeoman) on Twitter or [+Yeoman](https://plus.google.com/101063139999404044459) on Plus and we’ll be sure to check em’ out.
+If there are Yeoman resources you would like to suggest for the next issue, please feel free to suggest them to [@yeoman](http://twitter.com/yeoman) on Twitter or we’ll be sure to check em’ out.